Do I use a financial advisor? No, I don’t. How do I perceive the value of a financial advisor?

 If you are like most, the value of advice likely falls as the years go by.
 There is absolutely nothing wrong with using fewer services as time goes by or even becoming a DIYer.
 The vast majority of DIYers hanging out on the WCI forum used an advisor at some point.
 Once a year, add up what you are paying in fees and consider the value of what you are receiving.
 If you don’t feel you are getting good value for the fees, either renegotiate them, change to a less expensive or less comprehensive advisor, or take over yourself.

-The Chase Sapphire Preferred is an excellent first (or only) card with an all-time high welcome bonus!
+The Chase Sapphire Preferred is an excellent first (or only) rewards card. $50 annual hotel credit for bookings via the Chase UR tavel portal & 5x points for all travel via the portal.
+3x points on dining, 2x on other travel.
 Flexible rewards good for cash, travel, or transfer to travel partners, great travel protection & new Peloton, Lyft & DoorDash perks! $95 Annual Fee The Chase Sapphire Reserve offers great travel perks including Priority Pass lounge access, a credit for Global Entry or TSA Pre✓ and a $300 annual travel credit.
+When using Chase Ultimate Rewards travel portal, get 10x points on hotels and car rental & 5x points on flights.
+3x points on other travel & dining.
 Elevated Peloton, Lyft and DoorDash benefits. $550 Annual Fee

 What do you think?
 How would you quantify the value of a financial advisor?
 How can someone tell if they would benefit from hiring an advisor or not?
 Comment below!